Why do you aim to do better in your parenting, and then fail…

 And as you stirred a pot of food you knew no one would now want, you went on an even bigger rampage.

 - Your awful ability to parent.

 - Questioning why every other parent has a handle on things.

 - Seething at yourself: Why hadn't you done something earlier?
 Now EVERYTHING IS RUINED!

-You get MAD with yourself, mad the world, mad your kids, and mad at the fact that it's all on your shoulders.
+You get MAD with yourself, mad at the world, mad at your kids, and mad at the fact that it's all on your shoulders.
 It's not fair!

 You're right.
 It isn't fair.

 But you should know that the reason you revert back to your old habits is not actually your fault.
 It's generational wiring.

 When you were yelling as a child, or torturing your sibling, what happened in your house?